cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 ```
 - First, we add the `cloudbees` helm charts and then update them.
 - We set the `CBCI_HOSTNAME` environment variable to use in the `helm` command to install CloudBees CI.
 - Finally, we use the `helm upgrade` command with the `--install` flag.
-Also note, that we are use a combination of `--set` parameters along with the `--values` parameter to override default values for our install.
+Also note, that we are use a combination of `--set` parameters along with the `--values` parameter to override default chart values for our install.

 Run the following command to check that the `cbci-oc-init-groovy` `ConfigMap` was created in the `/var/jenkins_config/init.groovy.d/` directory of the `cjoc` container:
 ```bsh